25 facts about nuclear weapons

 A treaty whose goal is to eliminate nuclear weapons entered international law in late 2020.
 Sixty eight countries have ratified the accord, but none of the nine countries with nuclear weapons have.
 These countries boycotted the negotiations that brought about the treaty, and they are not bound by it if they do not sign it.
 The U.S. has argued that the treaty will not result in the elimination of a single weapon.

 U.S. offers a "nuclear umbrella"

-The United States provides a “nuclear umbrella,” or guarantee of defense to its non-nuclear allies, among them the member states of the North Atlantic Treaty Organization (NATO) plus Australia, Japan, and South Korea.
+The United States provides a "nuclear umbrella," or guarantee of defense to its non-nuclear allies, including the member states of the North Atlantic Treaty Organization (NATO) plus Australia, Japan, and South Korea.
 Japan demilitarized after World War II, though in 2014 then-Prime Minister Shinzo Abe lifted the ban on the military defending allies under attack.